-(11) Employees, students, contractors and visitors who are using prescription drugs that may affect their performance or safety are required to notify their supervisor so that appropriate accommodations can be considered.

-(12) If needles and syringes are used to administer prescription drugs they must be disposed of in one of the appropriate sharps containers provided on University campuses (see Blood-Borne Pathogens Policy).

-(13) Illegal drugs are not to be brought onto, consumed or administered on University premises.
+- (12) Employees, students, contractors and visitors (including workers as defined in the relevant work health and safety legislation)who are using prescription drugs that may affect their performance or safety are required to notify their supervisor so that appropriate accommodations can be considered. - (13) If needles and syringes are used to administer prescription drugs they must be disposed of in one of the appropriate sharps containers provided on University campuses (see Blood-Borne Pathogens Policy). - (14) Illegal drugs are not to be brought onto, consumed or administered on University premises.